whitepau/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/GettingStarted/fpga_template/README.md

 and `TARGET_NAME.fpga_board`, where `TARGET_NAME` is the value you specify in `src/CMakeLists.txt`.

-### Windows
+### On a Windows* System
-This design uses CMake to build the project, generate build artifacts for nmake like this:
+This design uses CMake to build the project, and generate build artifacts for `nmake` like this:

 ```bash
 mkdir build